airtap/airtap/README.md

 Don't just claim your JavaScript supports "all browsers", prove it with tests!

-*This project is a fork of the amazing [Zuul](https://github.com/defunctzombie/zuul).
-Please note that our API is currently unstable and some documentation may be out of date.
-Anyone is welcome and encouraged to contribute towards 1.0.0 via a pull request.*
+_This project is a fork of the amazing [Zuul](https://github.com/defunctzombie/zuul).
+Please note that some documentation may be out of date.
+Anyone is welcome and encouraged to contribute via a pull request._

 ## Install